FeiMao-326/Comfyui-General-API-Node/README.md

     -   Supports multi-image inputs.
     -   Features automatic GPU cleanup for local Ollama.
     -   Includes advanced seed control (`fixed`, `increment`, `randomize`).
-2.  **Text Batch Replace**: A powerful text utility for performing up to 10 find-and-replace operations in a single node.
+2.  **Text Batch Replace**: A powerful text utility for performing up to 8 find-and-replace operations in a single node.
-3.  **JSON Parser**: Deconstructs complex, nested JSON payloads into 8 separate text outputs with a built-in labeled preview.
+3.  **JSON Parser**: Deconstructs complex, nested JSON payloads into multiple separate text outputs with a built-in labeled preview.
 It deeply searches for user-defined keys, perfect for handling structured prompts.
 4.  **Show Text**: Displays input text directly on the node UI.
 5.  **Simple Text**: A simple text input node for passing strings to other nodes.
+6.  **Text Split By Delimiter**: Splits a text string into a list based on a delimiter.
+7.  **Get List Element**: Retrieves a specific element from a list by index.
+8.  **Text Iterator**: Splits text by delimiter and outputs it as a batch, triggering batch execution for downstream nodes.

 ### 🔧 Installation